If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 I think dark roasts are for those who want to feel like they're being sucker-punched awake because this roast level will make you feel like it's doing precisely that!

-Although light roasts can also be quite strong, dark roasts have a more bitter and slightly burnt flavor, and I wouldn’t recommend it to someone who’s only starting to get into coffee.
+Although light roasts can also be quite strong, dark roasts have a more bitter and slightly burnt flavor, and I wouldn't recommend them to someone who's only starting to get into coffee.

 In my opinion, dark roasts are better suited for those with a well-seasoned palate for coffee.

-To achieve a dark roast, the coffee beans are roasted to 440°F (226.7°C) and removed as soon as the second crack occurs or a little while after.
+To achieve a dark roast, the coffee beans are roasted to 440°F (226.7°C) and removed as soon as the second crack occurs or shortly after.

 Since dark-roasted coffee beans are left to roast for longer than the other levels, their flavor and scent are very distinct and perfect for those who need a significant energy boost!